 NA offers support for life – it is a community of people who have overcome their drug problem, and who are freely available to help those who also have the desire to live life drug free.
 It costs nothing to be a NA member, you are a member of NA when you say you are, there are no waiting lists for NA if people want to attend a meeting they just need to show up.
 Prior to the Covid outbreak there were over 1,200 NA meetings taking place each week throughout the UK.
 In 2020 over 950 meetings moved online.
 We now have a mix of in person and online meetings.
 Currently there are over 700 physical meetings and around 500 weekly online meetings.
 (UKNA)

 The Department for Health and Social Care, has issued guidelines recognising the benefits of mutual aid groups – stating it is essential that “all keyworkers support their clients to access mutual aid by delivering the structured Facilitated Access to Mutual Aid (FAMA) approach", see link to PHE publications below.

 NA was founded in 1953 in the USA and is one of the oldest organisation's of its type in the world.

 The first UK NA meeting was held in Chelsea in 1980.
 Narcotics Anonymous published its first full-length book, the ‘Basic Text’, in 1982 and since then the fellowship Worldwide has grown dramatically.

-There are over 1000 weekly meetings within the community in the UK.
+There are weekly meetings being facilitated within the community in the UK.
 Our Hospitals and Institutions committees also run several hundred meetings and this number is growing rapidly.
-We have over 140 meetings in treatment or detox units; more than 20 in hospitals, along with meetings in 13 young offender institutions & secure units and dozens of prisons.
+We have over 140 meetings in treatment or detox units and hospitals, along with meetings in young offender institutions, secure units and prisons.